In The Guide

 And I really wouldn’t say that it is.

 The reason it’s so popular is mostly due to marketing.
-They somehow managed to make the name “Diaper Genie” synonymous with “diaper pail.”
-And it ended up being the pail most parents go for first, since they’ve heard of it before.
+The marketing team somehow managed to make the name “Diaper Genie” synonymous with “diaper pail.”
+And it ended up being the pail most parents go for first since they’ve heard of it before.

 It’s not all bad, however.
 It’s very simple to use: it has a nice foot pedal that you step on which opens up the lid, and you just push the diaper inside.

 It can be used entirely with one hand, which is great.
 When you step on the foot pedal, the internal clasp opens so that you can put the diaper in, and when you release the pedal, it closes, sealing any odor inside.